getzola/zola/docs/content/documentation/getting-started/configuration.md

 # A list of directories used to search for additional `.sublime-syntax` files.
 extra_syntaxes = []

+# Optionally, use translation strings in your templates.
+The key,
-# Optional translation object.
-The key if present should be a language code.
+# if present should be a language code.
+If a theme provides translation
+# strings, they can be overriden here.
 # Example:
 #     default_language = "fr"
+#     languages = [{ code = "en" }]
 #
 #     [translations]
 #     [translations.fr]